rdiaz02/Zotero-to-Referey/README.md

 # Zotero to Referey #

-_Convert Zotero db to use Referey in Androids_
+_Use Referey on Androids with your Zotero db.
+Or export your Zotero db in a way that Referey will be able to use_

 The `zotero-to-referey.R` code will take a [Zotero](http://www.zotero.org) sqlite database (db) and convert it into a database that